Claudio-creis/TEXT-MINING-PROJECT/README.md

 ### A tentative list of milestones for the project
 - Week 1:
-tokenize sentences, lemmatize and normalize (Davide and Claudio).
+tokenize sentences, lemmatize and normalize [Davide and Claudio].
 - Week 2:
-Clustering & topic modeling (https://www.machinelearningplus.com/nlp/topic-modeling-gensim-python/) (Davide and Claudio).
+Clustering & topic modeling (https://www.machinelearningplus.com/nlp/topic-modeling-gensim-python/) [Davide and Claudio].
 - Week 3:
-Train the model and result analysis.
+Train the model and result analysis [Davide and Claudio].
 - Week 4:
-Documentation.
+Documentation [Davide and Claudio].
 - Week 5:
-Presentation.
+Presentation [Davide and Claudio].

 ### Documentation
 This can be added as the project unfolds.
 You should describe, in particular, what your repo contains and how to reproduce your results.